karansinghtomar123/Conversion-decimal-to-other-number-system/README.md

 Remove this line before submitting : To Refer a filled sample of this template visit here : <br> http://vlabs.iitb.ac.in/gitlab/Community-Docs/New-Lab-development/Samples
 <br>

-<b>Discipline | <b>Type Name of Discpline  to which lab belongs
+<b>Discipline | <b> CS&E
 :--|:--|
-<b> Lab | <b> Type name of the lab
+<b> Lab | <b> Data Structure
-<b> Experiment|     <b> 1. (enter the correct experiment number) Name of the experiment
+<b> Experiment|     <b> 1. (enter the correct experiment number) Insertion Sort

 <h5> About the Lab (Objective) : </h5>

-Type here: berif description of the lab
+Objective of lab is to perform the insertion sorting on some given data.

 <h5> About the Experiment : </h5>

-Type here: berif description of this experiment
+This experiment is all about sorting of elements.

 <h5> Target Audience : </h5>

-Type here: the target audience
+Students of CS&E

 <h5> Course Alignment : </h5>

-Type here: courses aligned
+This course is alligned using course of data structure using C, Introduction to data structure, Data structure using C.

 <h5> Universities Mapped : </h5>

-Type here: universities mapped
+APJAKTU, Lucknow University, DSMNRU, Lucknow

 <b>Name of Developer | <b> Hemant Kumar Singh
 :--|:--|